os-chip-design/chip-design-intro/01_intro.md

 # **Introduction to Chip Design**

 **Martin Schoeberl and Luca Pezzarossa**
+## TODO

+ * Talk about the tools
+ * Talk about the output files
+   * Details later
+ * Got through 4 in Z2A for additional stuff

 ## Welcome

- * Learn the basics of chip cesign
+ * Learn the basics of chip design
  * Design and fabricate your own chip (ASIC)
  * We will use open-source tools only
- * This is a new 13 weeks course
+ * This is a new 13-week course
     * We will adapt to your needs and interests
-    * We did an open-source chipdesign course as special course before
+    * We did an open-source chip design course as a special course before
  * Will have rough edges
  * I am excited to see you building your own chips

 ## Introduction Round

- * Who we are?
+ * Who are we?
-   - Luca and Martin
+   - Ole, Luca, and Martin
  * Who are you?
    - Why this course?
    - What is your background?